gatsbyjs/gatsby/docs/docs/build-a-page-with-graphql-query.md

 ```

 ## Get Data into the `<HomePage />` Component
-To start, we'll update our `HomePage` component to destructure `data` from props.
+To start, update the `HomePage` component to destructure `data` from props.

-The `data` prop contains the results of our GraphQL query, and matches the shape we would expect.
-With this in mind, our updated `HomePage` markup looks like:
+The `data` prop contains the results of the GraphQL query, and matches the shape you would expect.
+With this in mind, the updated `HomePage` markup looks like:

 ```diff
 import React from 'react'